LorenzSeufert/CeangalMessenger---Documentation/UseCases/EditUserProfileUseCase.md

-# 1 Use-Case Name
+# 1 Edit User Profile
-Edit user profile
+Use Case to edit the profile

 ## 1.1 Brief Description
 Edit the information in the user profile which is shown on the user page, such as: